programminghistorian/jekyll/_posts/2016-07-20-digital-storytelling-immigrant-stories.md

 categories: posts
 ---

-_Editor's Note: Elizabeth Venditto is Project Manager for Immigrant Stories, a digital storytelling initiative based at the University of Minnesota's Immigration History Research Center._

 So you’re interested in the digital humanities.
 You’re considering a new skill or tool, maybe through a [lesson here at the Programming Historian](http://programminghistorian.org/lessons/).
 But your research involves working with individuals and the stories they tell, rather than abstract data.
 Is there a place for you in the digital humanities?

 Yes!
 Digital storytelling would be a natural fit.
 The [Immigrant Stories](http://cla.umn.edu/ihrc/research/immigrant-stories) project provides a model for digital storytelling as a research tool.
 In 2013, the University of Minnesota’s Immigration History Research Center (IHRC) began Immigrant Stories to collect contemporary migration stories through digital storytelling and preserve them in the IHRC Archives.
 Our growing collection of digital stories is available to researchers.
 Our training materials allow a novice to teach others to make digital stories, and to make digital stories themselves.